persidastricl/persidastricl/README.md

 (:a m1) ;; => 1
 ```

 This is done when assoc'ing into the map.
 A function is created with the keyword as the symbol to look itself up in any map given as a arg to the function (also, a default value is optional).
 This may be a BAD idea and I may leave it up to the user to do that when needed.
-This can be done with one of two functions:  a `make-funcallable-keyword` and `make-funcallable-keywords` which will do the smae thing under programmers control.
+This can be done with one of two functions:  a `make-funcallable-keyword` and `make-funcallable-keywords` which will do the same thing under programmers control.

 There are a couple of macros to allow a context-dependent use of a map or set as a function.